Katy Feeney

-Katherine Willard Feeney (March 2, 1949-April 1, 2017) was a Major League Baseball executive.
+Katherine Willard Feeney (March 2, 1949-April 1, 2017) was an Irish-American Major League Baseball executive.
 She worked for MLB for forty years, under six commissioners.
 She retired as senior vice president of Club Relations and Scheduling.
 Few women reached the level of MLB executive.

 Early life

 Feeney was born in New York City in 1949.
 She was the daughter of baseball executive Chub Feeney, the great-granddaughter of Charles Stoneham and great-niece of Horace Stoneham.
 She grew up in California and attended Connecticut College, U.C.
 Berkeley, and the Bank Street College of Education.

 Career

 Feeney began working for the National League in 1977, at the time run by her father.
 When the National and American Leagues merged, she continued to work for Major League Baseball.
 She was one of the most prominent women in baseball and the sport's expert on its complicated scheduling rules.
 Feeney was a well known presence at games.
 She was often seen wearing a stylish hat.
 She retired from baseball in December 2016.